tetrane/reven2-file-activity/README.md

 Please use the `--help` switch for more information on the parameters accepted by the script.

-## Prerequisite

-This script can only be run on Debian Buster.

 ## Installing

 The script requires python 3.